LIHI Certificate #149 – Pownal Project, Vermont

 |Facility Type||Run of river|

-Significant project features include a concrete overflow spillway with flashboards, an intake canal, forebay, a 93-foot-long penstock, powerhouse and tailrace.
 The dam consists primarily of an ogee gravity overflow structure built in 1955.
-The dam is 153 feet long, has a maximum height of 18 feet and a crest elevation of 513.91 feet MSL.
-The dam operates with 2.5 feet of flashboards and crest gate combination with a normal water surface elevation of 516.60 feet MSL.
-The impounded area extends approximately 2.5 miles upstream of the dam creating a reservoir with a normal storage capacity of 490 acre-feet and a surface area of 77 acres.
-At the right abutment of the dam, there is an intake canal (40-foot-long concrete overflow section).
-The canal is 20 feet wide and approximately 18 feet deep relative to the crest of the dam.
+The dam is 153 feet long and has a maximum height of 18 feet.
+It operates with 2.5 feet of flashboards and crest gate.
+At the right abutment of the dam, there is an intake canal, (40-foot-long concrete overflow section) 20 feet wide and approximately 18 feet deep relative to the crest of the dam.
+The dam creates an approximate 200-foot-long bypassed reach.
 A 93-foot-long, 8-foot-diameter penstock conveys water from the forebay to the powerhouse.
-The wood frame powerhouse includes a Wasserkraft turbine and Hitzinger induction generator pair with a capacity of 491 kW at 20.5 feet of gross head.
-The power at the turbine shaft is 700 HP.
-The maximum hydraulic capacity of the unit is 350 cfs.
+The wood frame powerhouse includes a WWS Wasserkraft turbine and Hitzinger induction generator pair with an installed capacity of 0.5 MW.

 March 18, 2019: The decision to certify the Pownal Hydroelectric Project is final.
 No appeals were received during the appeal period which closed on March 15, 2019.
 The certification term for the Project is December 7, 2018 through December 6, 2028.